102481/styleguide-bcc/ui-components/typography.md

 # Typography

-Consistent standard fonts or typefaces in all published and online material is part of Council’s unique visual identity.
-Inconsistency in fonts can undermine our brand.
+Consistent typefaces \(fonts\) used across Council's digital channels is part of our unique visual identity.
+Any inconsistency could undermine our brand.